 Kansas follows a comparative fault rule to reduce or eliminate damages corresponding to the percentage that the injured party is to blame for their injuries.
-This works as follows: Say you slipped on a broken floor tile at a grocery store and injured yourself, but the only reason you didn’t see the tile is because you were looking at your phone.
-Consequently, the court might determine you 10% responsible for the fall, meaning you would forsake 10% of your settlement.
+This works as follows: Say you slipped on a broken floor tile at a grocery store and injured yourself, but the only reason you didn’t see the tile is that you were looking at your phone.
+Consequently, the court might determine you are 10% responsible for the fall, meaning you would forsake 10% of your settlement.

 It is important to note that if claimants are found to be more than 50% at fault for their injuries, the comparative fault rule stipulates that they lose their right to compensation entirely.